 The choice of the laser source has a major impact on the performance of a laser Doppler vibrometer (LDV).
 Eye-safety also is of great importance in a typical working environment.
 OptoMET laser Doppler vibrometers utilize cutting-edge SWIR technology or traditional HeNe laser sources.
+Thus, a laser vibrometer by OptoMET guarantees highest health safety standards while maintaining the best achievable signal quality.

 The Helium-Neon (HeNe) laser operates at a wavelength of 632.8 nm.
 The red measurement beam is visible to the naked eye and can be positioned without additional aid.
 HeNe lasers can be focused to a very small spot for the measurement of microstructures.
 Due to the negligible absorption it is possible to measure through water.